Discrete Logarithm

 -

-Output: \(s\), the discrete logarithm: \(s = \log_gx\)
+Output: \(s\), the discrete logarithm: \(s = \log_gx\).

-How to build the Algorithm with Classiq
+Building the Algorithm with Classiq

-The heart of the algorithm's logic is the implementation of the function:
+The heart of the algorithm's logic is the implementation of the function

-The function modular_exp
+The modular_exp

-accepts the following arguments:
+function accepts these arguments:

 -